t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Server:
 : A node that listens for requests, performs the requested operation and sends responses back to the clients.

+Transfer protocols:
+: In particular in IoT domain, protocols above transport layer that are used to transfer data objects and provide semantics for operations on the data.

+Transfer layer:
+: Re-usable part of the application layer used to transfer the application specific data items using a standard set of methods that can fulfill application-specific operations.

 Uniform Resource Identifier (URI):
 : A global identifier for resources.
 See {{sec-uris}} for more details.